Home

 And:

 For some, Opus Dei is controversial.
 Much of the controversy has to do with the secrecy of the order and charges of its support for right-wing political causes, such as the Franco regime in Spain (which ended in 1975).
-However, its precepts have been endorsed by the recent popes: John Paul I, St. John Paul II, Benedict XVI, and Francis.
+However, its precepts have been endorsed by Popes John Paul I, St. John Paul II, Benedict XVI, and Francis.

 Escriva has been called the "saint of ordinary life.”
 He said spirituality can be found in everyday life and that holiness is present in everyday circumstances for all peoples and races.
 A look at his life and teachings are presented in a video from the Opus Dei website, which can be accessed from the link in the references.